 Finally, please stay at home.

-My name is Queen Mbori-Saina.
-I am the Founder and Creative Director of Woman Kenya.
-I am also a seasoned editor, gender expert and speaker.
-I created this platform to highlight realities of...Read more
+My name is Queenter Mbori but my friends call me Queen.
+I am the CEO and Publisher of Woman Kenya.
+I am also a seasoned editor, gender equality advocate and acclaimed...Read more